generalustelaru/ophir-2d/README.md

  - Examine the included [RULES.md](https://github.com/generalustelaru/ophir-2d/blob/main/RULES.md) document.
  - Follow your intuition.
 The game rules are enforced.
 You can't cheat but you can certainly make mistakes.

-## Debug options (fun stuff)
+## Configuration options (admin & 'fun' stuff)
 You can edit the "config" values found in `db.json`.
-The values will only be applied after resetting the game or starting a new one.
+The values will only be applied for new sessions or after restarting one.

 `SERVER_NAME`: The name that appears in chat for server messages.

 `ADMIN_AUTH`: The 'auth' URL parameter value for the GET request to /shutdown.

-`IDLE_CHECKS`: Enables other players to force-end the turn of the current player if idle.
+"PLAYER_IDLE_MINUTES": How fast a player can be skipped for not doing anything.

+"SESSION_DELETION_HOURS": How quickly an inactive session goes bye-bye.

 `IDLE_TIMEOUT`: Time of perceived inactivity (in minutes) for the current player before receiving the idle status.